 In lieu of flowers memorial donation can be made to First Baptist Church of Combes for the Heavenly Vision Ministry, P.O.
 Box 598 Combes, Texas 78535, the Gideons International, P.O.
 Box 97251 Washington, DC 20090-7251, and Humane Society of Harlingen, 1106 Markowsky Ave., Harlingen, Texas 78550.

-To send flowers to Buck's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Buck L. Turk, please visit our floral store.